sirupsen/logrus/hooks/writer/README.md

 )

 func main() {
-	log.SetOutput(os.Discard) // Send all logs to nowhere by default
+	log.SetOutput(io.Discard) // Send all logs to nowhere by default

 	log.AddHook(&writer.Hook{ // Send logs with level higher than warning to stderr
 		Writer: os.Stderr,